lxsavage/AutoPlay-Generator/README.md

 - .NET Framework v4.6.1

 ###### Notice: Despite what SafeScreen says in Windows 10, this program is safe, and doesn't contain anything other than what is advertised.
+The only reason for this warning is because this app is not currently signed.

 ### What Is It?